-Nowadays Crushed rock salt is often used instead of old-fashioned traditional grit because it is more environmentally friendly and leaves no residual mess after the gritting job has been done.
+These days Crushed rock salt is often used to de-ice roads instead of old-fashioned traditional grit because it is more environmentally friendly and leaves no residual mess after the gritting job has been done.
 It also does not block drains in the way that traditional grit would, which is an important consideration!
 Here we are taking a look at the really nitty gritty facts of the ice and snow gritting of our roads, paths and car parks.

 The mineral salts present in crushed rock salt, once spread, are then mixed up by lorry, bus, van and car tyres thereby creating a saline solution.
 This melts any ice present which then cleanly washes away into nearby storm drains, leaving the roads clear.
 Old –fashioned grit often left behind a sticky residue, potentially creating somewhat slippery driving conditions and blocking the drains – not what you want!

 It is important to note that at temperatures below minus 4C Salt starts losing its effectiveness, and it becomes mostly ineffective below minus 10C.

 In the United Kingdom many local councils now use 6mm grains of rock salt, reducing the risk of any potential damage to vehicle windscreens.
 Some councils however, especially in colder areas, may still prefer to use 10mm grains of rock salt, which can provide a better coverage on wider roads, such as motorways or dual carriageways, and also for treating already settled snow.

 Fact: A mix of salt and rock often leads to better results as the rock helps to grind down the salt crystals into the road surface, enhancing the overall de-icing effect.